chanderharish1/064b2e4d-e01a-4c29-9eb9-8836259b2a9c/README.md

 2. **PHP 8.3.x or Latest Package**: Hypertext Preprocessor server-side programming language.
 2. **Composer:** Composer is a tool for dependency management in PHP.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
 2. **Docker Desktop:** Docker is used for containerising the PHP Application and build neccssary images for the application.
 3. **GitHub or CLI Git**: Clone the github repository from the provided URL or download and unzip the project files.
 Clone or place the project in a desired location of your local_dev_path.
-4. Open `src/Report.php` file and update `PROJECT_DIRECTORY` path accordingly.

 ### Installing